pga03/docs-first-discovery/src/documents/stickyKeysAssessment.md

 **File:** `stickyKeysAssessment.js`

-Assess whether the user needs the help of the sticky key feature.
+Assess whether the user needs the help of the sticky keys feature.
 Currently, the assessor is simply compare whether the user input string is the same as the expected string.

 ## Adding a Sticky Keys Assessor

-*Option 1*: Typically this component is used as a sub-component of the [Sticky Key](keyboard.md) panel:
+*Option 1*: Typically this component is used as a sub-component of the [Sticky Keys](keyboard.md) panel:
 ```javascript
 stickyKeysAssessor: {
     type: "gpii.firstDiscovery.keyboard.stickyKeysAssessment",